-1. The Idea of the Earth
+The Idea of the Earth

 Günderrode’s unpublished fragment “Idea of the Earth” was probably written in 1805, based on references to this piece in her letters (III:272).
 This dense essay is an intermediate stage between Günderrode’s notes on Schelling, especially the passages “Idea of Nature” (II:398–99) and “The true idea of materialism…” (II:404–6), and the final letter of “Letters of Two Friends” in her collection Melete.
 The latter repeats passages from “Idea of the Earth,” in places verbatim, elsewhere with important changes, and, taken together, the pieces show Günderrode moving progressively further away from Schelling’s thought as she developed her own.
-Melete, Günderrode’s third collection of writings, had been sent to the publishers when she died and “Letters” is therefore the most authoritative of these texts in terms of representing Günderrode’s own and considered position.
+Melete, Günderrode’s third collection of writings, had been sent to the publishers when she died, and “Letters” is therefore the most authoritative of these texts in terms of representing Günderrode’s own and considered position.
 Nonetheless, the exposition below takes its starting point from “Idea of the Earth,” which is more detailed and more closely focused on metaphysics.

 In both “Idea of the Earth” and “Letters of Two Friends,” Günderrode claims that the world is comprised of “elements,” which join in temporary combinations to form individual entities.
 When these die or are destroyed, the elements are scattered and can then join together again in different combinations, creating new entities.
 For Günderrode, “life” is the combination of elements as these entities, while “death” is only a relative term applying to individual entities; by contrast, the elements out of which these are formed do not die: